Quick navigation:

 2. Nail the fundamentals: how Google actually reads your photos

-- Keep most images under ~200 KB and use WebP or well-compressed JPEG.
+• Keep images under ~200 KB for your image SEO for restaurants strategy.
+Use WebP or compressed JPEG.

-- Make sure each photo sits next to relevant text (menu item name, description, or location copy).
+• Put each photo near relevant text (menu name, description, or location info).

 A simple alt text formula

-Dish + key ingredients + cuisine + setting.
+Dish + main ingredients + food type + setting.

 Examples:

-- “Thin-crust margherita pizza with basil and fresh mozzarella at a neighborhood Italian restaurant in Chicago.”
+• “Thin-crust pizza with basil at a neighborhood Italian place in Chicago.”

-This supports accessibility for screen readers and tells Google exactly what’s in your restaurant photos.
+This helps screen readers.
+It tells Google what’s in your photos.

 Speed and format without becoming a developer

-- Let your website builder’s “optimize image” or “responsive image” options do the heavy lifting.
+• Use your website builder’s “optimize image” or “responsive image” settings.

-Pick one high-traffic page-usually your menu-and run through this checklist on every image before moving on.
+Pick one busy page (usually your menu).
+Run this checklist on every image there.

 3. Turn Google Business Profile into a visual front door

-Your Google Business Profile is often the first “page” guests see-even before your website.
-Google explicitly encourages restaurants to upload food, drink, interior, exterior, and team photos, noting that profiles with photos see more direction requests and website clicks (Google Business Profile help).
+Your Google Business Profile is often the first thing guests see.
+Sometimes they see it before your website.
+Google says to upload food, drink, inside, outside, and team photos.
+Profiles with photos get more clicks and direction requests through effective image SEO for restaurants (Google help).

 A simple monthly GBP photo plan

-Example: a taco shop could shoot its best-selling birria tacos once, then use Yummify to create a tight overhead shot for its GBP cover, a lifestyle shot for Instagram, and a simple white-background version for delivery apps.
+Example: a taco shop shoots its best tacos once.
+Then use Yummify to make a tight shot for GBP.
+Make a lifestyle shot for Instagram.
+Make a simple version for delivery apps.

 Keeping it honest while using AI

-Guests should recognize the dish that arrives at their table from the photo they saw on Google Maps.
-Use Yummify to adjust lighting, background, and crop-not to invent ingredients or portions.
+Guests should know the dish that arrives.
+It should match the photo they saw on Google Maps.
+Use Yummify to fix lighting, background, and crop.
+Don’t add fake ingredients or portions.

-- If your burger never has bacon, don’t let AI add bacon “for style.”
+• If your burger never has bacon, don’t let AI add bacon.

-- If your dining room is cozy and dim, brighten photos enough to see clearly, but don’t make it look like a neon club.
+• If your dining room is dim, brighten the photos.
+But don’t make it look like a club.

-Open your Google Business Profile and schedule your next four weekly photo uploads right now, even if you only have a few strong images today.
+Open your Google Business Profile now.
+Schedule your next four weekly photo uploads.
+Even if you only have a few good ones.

 4. Design an AI-first visual workflow that still feels honest

-AI should amplify your reality, not replace it.
-The most sustainable system for AI food photography is simple: one honest base, many variations.
+AI should boost your real food.
+Not replace it.
+The best system for AI food photography is simple: one honest photo, many versions.

 4-step Yummify AI workflow

-Compare each AI version to the real dish.
-Reject anything that exaggerates portion size, hides key allergens, or adds ingredients you don’t use.
-Then label filenames and alt text by dish and channel.
+4. Approve & label Check each AI version against the real dish.
+Reject any that fake portion size.
+Hide allergens or add ingredients you don’t use.
+Then name files and alt text by dish and channel.

 Honest AI in practice

-- A vegan cafe keeps the same portion size and garnish but uses Yummify to clean up crumbs and fix harsh shadows.
+• A vegan cafe keeps portions real.
+It uses Yummify to clean up crumbs and fix bad shadows.

-- A ghost kitchen with no dining room creates consistent, branded backdrops so its food doesn’t look like it was shot on a prep table.
+• A ghost kitchen makes branded backdrops.
+Its food doesn’t look like it was shot on a prep table.

-Sketch your own “one honest base, many variations” workflow and note where Yummify can save you the most reshoot time.
+Sketch your own “one honest photo, many versions” workflow.
+Note where Yummify saves you the most reshoot time.

 5. Make it measurable: track, test, and iterate your image SEO

-If you don’t measure, image SEO becomes another “nice to have” that slips off the list.
+If you don’t track results, image SEO becomes another task that slips away.
 The fix is a simple monthly review.

 Monthly image SEO review scorecard

-Local SEO surveys like BrightLocal’s ranking factors highlight these engagement metrics as critical GBP signals.
-When your new photos lead more people to click “Website” or “Directions,” you’re sending the right message to Google.
+BrightLocal’s ranking factors show these metrics matter for GBP.
+When new photos make people click “Website” or “Directions,” you send the right signal to Google.
+This improves your image SEO for restaurants results.

 Simple A/B-style testing

-You don’t need complex software to test visuals:
+You don’t need fancy software to test visuals:

-- Month 1: Use a dark, moody AI style for your steak photos.
+• Month 1: Use a dark, moody style for steak photos.

-- Month 2: Swap to a brighter, overhead style.
+• Month 2: Switch to a bright, overhead style.

-- Track which month drove more calls and menu clicks for that category.
+• Track which month got more calls and menu clicks.

-For deeper experiments, the playbook in A/B testing food photos can help you structure tests across delivery apps and your site.
+Want deeper tests?
+Read A/B testing food photos.
+It shows how to structure tests on apps and your site.

-Block 30 minutes on your calendar next month titled “Image SEO review” and duplicate this scorecard as your agenda.
+Block 30 minutes on your calendar next month.
+Call it “Image SEO review.”
+Use this scorecard as your agenda.

 Next steps

-If your current photos were taken three chefs ago, you’re leaving money on the table.
-Capture one honest shot of each hero dish, run them through Yummify to create fast-loading, on-brand variations, and plug them into your website, Google Business Profile, and QR menu.
-Start with your top 10 items and a single monthly image SEO review-within a few weeks, you’ll know exactly which visuals help you win more taps, calls, and orders from Google and Maps.
+If your photos are old, you’re losing money.
+Take one honest shot of each main dish.
+Run them through Yummify to make fast, branded versions.
+Add them to your website, Google Business Profile images, and QR menu.
+Start with your top 10 items.
+Do one monthly image SEO review.
+In a few weeks, the image SEO for restaurants results speak clearly through more taps, calls, and orders from Google and Maps.
+Try Yummify free to start building your restaurant local SEO system today.

 FAQ